 Pour the Pine Tar Soap Into the Mold

 - Pour the soap mixture into the mold.
 Use a rubber spatula to get it all out of the pot.

 - Be sure to slam the mold firmly on the counter to release any air pockets or bubbles.

 - Optionally, you may smooth the top of the soap flat with your spatula or use your spatula to make some waves and swirls in the top of the soap.
 It gives the final bars a nice handmade look.

 Finish and Unmold

-After 24-36 hours, you can unmold and cut your soap.
+After 24-36 hours, you can unmold, cut, and use your soap.
 Normally, a soap with this much water would take several days to be ready to cut but this batch is firm enough to cut the next day.
-Most people recommend to let it cure several additional weeks to get it a bit harder.
+Even so, most people recommend letting it cure several additional weeks to get it a bit harder.